 2. The arbitration shall be conducted in English and shall occur at a location agreed by the parties or, in the absence of agreement, in Paris.

 3. There shall be three arbitrators: each party choosing one arbitrator, with the third chosen by the parties’ arbitrators from the ICC list of arbitrators.
-If the arbitrators cannot agree on the third, that third shall be chosen according the the IC rules.
+If the arbitrators cannot agree on the third, that third shall be chosen according the IC rules.
 The parties shall bear the costs of the arbitration in equal shares, subject to the right of the arbitrators to reallocate the costs in their award as provided by the ICC rules.
 The parties shall bear their own attorney’s fees in connection with the arbitration, and the arbitrators may not reallocate the attorneys’ fees in conjunction with their award.

 4. Issues of law arising in connection with the interpretation of the AF shall be resolved by the rules of law considered by the arbitrators to be most appropriately applied in all the circumstances; provided that the validity, interpretation, and effect of acts of IntraNS and its legal status at the start of the dispute shall be judged according to the laws of Azerbaijan and the validity, interpretation and effect of acts of ICANN and its legal status shall be judged according to the laws of the State of California.